Last Updated on December 20, 2019 by Lexi Saldivar

-Here are five of my favorite places in St. Petersburg that I discovered during my semester abroad.
+Here are five of my favorite hidden gems in St. Petersburg that I discovered during my semester abroad.

 1. Novaya Gollandiya / New Holland